About

 • Barn Show Coordinator– extensive experience hosting and coordinating safe, timely on and offsite shows for adaptive riding students.
 Have organized schooling and state level shows for Special Olympics AZ.

 • Equine Director– Experience as Equine Director and managing 16-20 head of horses at a high volume PATH Intl.
-Premiere Accredited Center that offers a wide range of EAAT programs
+Premiere Accredited Center that offers a wide range of Equine Assisted Services (formerly EAAT) programs

 • Volunteer Training & Management– Development and fine tuning of volunteer training for orientations, sidewalkers, horse leaders, barn buddies, exercise team schooling, and various other specialty volunteer training.
 High retention rate of volunteers as a certified instructor using the obtain-train-retain mentality.